-Robert L. Caret, Ph.D., President, age 66
+Robert L. Caret, Ph.D., President, age 67

 Robert L. Caret, Ph.D., was elected President of the University on January 13, 2011 and began his term as President on July 1, 2011.
 Dr. Caret previously served as president of Towson University, where he also served as a faculty member, dean, executive vice president and provost during his more than 25-year tenure there.
 Between 1995 and 2003, he left Towson University to assume the presidency of San Jose State University.
 Dr. Caret received his Ph.D. in Organic Chemistry from the University of New Hampshire and his B.S. degree in Chemistry and Mathematics from Suffolk University.
+On December 17, 2014, Dr. Caret announced his resignation from the University, effective June 2015, to become Chancellor of the University of Maryland.
+A search committee has been assembled and a national search is being conducted to replace Dr. Caret.

-James R. Julian, Jr., J.D., Executive Vice President and Chief Operating Officer, age 52
+James R. Julian, Jr., J.D., Executive Vice President and Chief Operating Officer, age 53